Have you ever thought of getting a tattoo of a mythological being, or a Greek deity?

-Other than elaborate headdresses or helmets, the Gods and Goddesses’ heads are sometimes surrounded by windy clouds or lightning, creating a dramatic effect only worthy of the Gods.
+Other than elaborate headdresses or helmets, the deities’ heads are sometimes surrounded by windy clouds or lightning, creating a dramatic effect only worthy of the divines.

-The meaning behind Greek mythology portrait tattoos is that you are trying to capture the essence of that God or Goddess and adorn them with accessories that illicit the strength of their character.
+The meaning behind Greek mythology portrait tattoos is that you are trying to capture the essence of that deity and adorn them with accessories that elicit the strength of their character.

-This style has a way of creating meaning by showing the God or Goddess in their most basic element (just from the waist or shoulder up) and focusing on their facial expression.
+This style has a way of creating meaning by showing the deity in their most basic element (just from the waist or shoulder up) and focusing on their facial expression.

-There is not one meaning in the style of even the same Goddess– the way the portrait is shown has the potential to emphasize any characteristic of the hero or of the Gods that you wish to carry with you.
+There is not one meaning in the style of even the same goddess– the way the portrait is shown has the potential to emphasize any characteristic of the hero or of the deities that you wish to carry with you.

 Story-telling Greek Mythological Tattoos